sigstore/gitsign/README.md

 available, `gitsign` will output information to the TTY output directly.
 If a TTY is not available (e.g. in CI runners, etc.), you can use the `GITSIGN_LOG` environment variable to tee logs into a readable location for debugging.

+### Verification

+- `failed to verify detached signature: x509: certificate signed by unknown authority`

+  This usually means the TUF root used to verify the commit is not the same as the root that was used to sign it.
+This can happen if you use multiple sigstore instances frequently (e.g. if you're a sigstore developer - sigstore staging).
+You can double check relevant environment variables by running `gitsign --version`.

 ## Privacy